sfarr-epcc/Intro_to_HPC/docs/ex1/part2.md

 ## Viewing the images

-To view the images on the remote machine you will need to make sure you an X window client installed on your local machine and you have logged into the remote mahcine with X forwarding enabled.
+To view the images on the remote machine you will need to make sure you an X window client installed on your local machine and you have logged into the remote machine with X forwarding enabled.

-Depending on the machine you will have different image viewing programs available.

-=== "ARCHER2"
-    ```
-        module load xview
-        xview file.pgm
-    ```

-=== "Cirrus"
-    ```
-        module load ImageMagick
-        display file.pgm
-    ```

-!!!
-Note
-    Here we have introduced the ``module`` command, this is a way of controlling the software environment typically used on HPC machines.
-A module is a self-contained description of a software package -- it contains the settings required to run a software package and, usually, encodes required dependencies on other software packages.
+--8<-- "machine_specific/view_pgm.md"

-Alternatively you can download the files to your local machine via SSH (``scp``, ``rysnc``, or ``stfp``), see the [ARHCER2 documentation](https://docs.archer2.ac.uk/user-guide/data/#data-transfer-via-ssh) or [Cirrus documentation](https://cirrus.readthedocs.io/en/master/user-guide/transfer.html), and open them with an image viewing program e.g. preview on MacOS.
+Alternatively you can download the files to your local machine via SSH (``scp``, ``rysnc``, or ``stfp``) and open them with an image viewing program e.g. preview on MacOS.

 The images should look like this: